slingr-stack/slingr-docs/content/en/dev-reference/field-types/number/decimal.md

 This type is designed to store decimal numbers and offers options for rounding and specifying the number of decimals.

-As of now, this type does not support more than 4 decimals.
-However, this limitation is expected to be addressed in the near future.

 ## **Available features**

 Name|Supported